testcontainers/testcontainers-go/docs/features/garbage_collector.md

 [Ryuk](https://github.com/testcontainers/moby-ryuk) (also referred to as `Reaper` in this package) removes containers/networks/volumes created by Testcontainers-go after a specified delay.
-It is a project developed by the TestContainers organization and is used across the board for many of the different language implementations.
+It is a project developed by the Testcontainers organization and is used across the board for many of the different language implementations.

 When you run one test, you will see an additional container called `ryuk`